US officials: Pilot error caused Kobe Bryant chopper crash

 The others killed in the crash were Orange Coast College baseball coach John Altobelli, his wife, Keri, and their daughter Alyssa; Christina Mauser, who helped Bryant coach his daughter’s basketball team; and Sarah Chester and her daughter Payton.
 Alyssa and Payton were Gianna’s teammates.

-The company has countersued two FAA air traffic controllers, saying the crash was caused by their “series of erroneous acts and/or omissions.”
+The companies have countersued two FAA air traffic controllers, saying the crash was caused by their “series of erroneous acts and/or omissions.”

 While air traffic controllers failed to report the loss of radar contact and radar communication with the flight, which was inconsistent their procedures, it did not contribute to the crash, the NTSB said.